barjin/pw-web/analysis/userroles.md

 ##### 🔥 Crucial
 - ✔️ the solution shall enable user to record their actions in the streamed *Playwright* environment
 - ✔️ the solution shall export the recorded actions as a *Playwright* script after recording (when requested)
-- 🟡 during the recording, the solution shall allow user to edit the code manually to add custom *Playwright* actions
+- ✔️ during the recording, the solution shall allow user to edit the code manually to add custom *Playwright* actions
+    - the "Code block" approach has been implemented, no direct code editing (unless custom code block is used).
 - ✔️ the solution shall be able to replay an existing recording
 - ✔️ the solution shall be entirely accessible through a conventional modern web browser *(Chrome 87+, Firefox 84+ and similar)* with no need to install any additional software on the client-side.
 - ✔️ the solution shall be a single-user application, no authentication / user managmement is required.